The Swiss Boutique Hotel in Bijilo is the ideal base for your bird watching holiday in the Gambia.

 Kiang West National Park: On the south bank about 100 km from the coast, this site is a substantial area of relatively unpopulated scrub, saltmarsh and mudflats, which are seasonally inundated by the river.

 Bao Bolon Wetland Reserve: Lying on the north bank, this wetland provides spectacular views of wildlife and birds from boat trips along the bolongs (creeks) that feed into the Gambia River through mangrove and salt marshes.

 Kaur wetlands: An area of shallow freshwater and brackish lakes bordered with extensive swamp, mudflats and rice cultivation.
 The lakes are on the north bank of the Gambia River, 150 km from the coast.

 Islands in the Gambia River: The site consists of a number of small islands in the Gambia River, between Kaur and Janjanbureh, where the river is fresh water.
 Riverine forest, thickets, and reedbeds provide great birds and hippos can be seen in the river.

 Bansang quarry: Far up country, this old quarry provides a surprising variety of birds and wildlife as well as the red throated bee-eater colony it is renowned for.

-The Swiss Boutique Hotel is a 100% solar powered eco hotel with a guaranteed electricity supply available 24/7 ensuring a green and environmentally sustainable luxury experience for visitors to The Gambia
+The Swiss Boutique Hotel is a 100% solar powered and plastic free eco hotel with a guaranteed electricity supply available 24/7 ensuring an ethically friendly, green and environmentally sustainable luxury experience for visitors to The Gambia

 The Gambia is only a 6 hour flight from Northern Europe and there are many flights from Switzerland, UK, Germany, Belgium, Holland, Denmark, Sweden and Norway